1stick (4 ounces) unsalted butter, VERY cold and cut into tiny pieces

-In a small bowl, whisk together the egg, sour cream, and milk, then add to flour and butter mixture.
-In a small bowl combine remaining tablespoon of flour, grated zucchini, and chocolate chips; toss to coat, then add to the scone mixture; gently fold them into dough with a spatula until combined.
+In a small bowl, whisk together the egg and sour cream, then add to flour and butter mixture.
+In a small bowl combine remaining tablespoon of flour, grated zucchini, and a 1/2 cup of the cheese; toss to coat, then add to the scone mixture; gently fold them into dough with a spatula until combined.

-Bake for 20-22 minutes, or until the tops are golden brown.
+Bake for 22-24 minutes, or until cooked through and the tops are golden brown.

 Scones are always best eaten the day of, but will keep, in an airtight container for 3 days.
 Scones may also be frozen for up to 2 months.
 Place them in a freezer safe bag and press all of the air out.
 When you're ready to reheat, preheat oven to 300 degrees, place the scones on a baking sheet, and bake until warmed through.